-It’s important to keep warm during cold weather, especially if you are chronically sick, disabled or elderly.
+It’s important to keep warm during cold weather.
 Getting too cold can lead to hypothermia, a potentially life threatening condition.

 You should be aware of the danger signs and what to do if you find someone who may have hypothermia.
 Find out about the danger signs at NHS Choices (see link below).

 Insulation and draught-proofing are the best ways to prevent the heat from escaping your home.
 It might not sound like much, but even hanging thick curtains or fitting keyhole covers, letterbox covers and draught excluders will stop the cold air from coming in and the warm air getting out.

 Our free energy health check (see link below) will help you to see how you can save energy and money.

 Thankfully power cuts are rare, but they can happen.
 Keep a torch handy, get a battery-powered or wind up radio, and try to keep your mobile devices charged so you can stay in touch should a power cut happen.
 Keep a note of the free to call power cut number, 105.
 Dialling 105 will connect you directly with your local electricity network operator who can give you help and advice during a power cut.

 Running out of Pay As You Go credit